gottacatchenall/ms_sampling_effort/manuscript.md

 (e.g. megafauna food-webs) this many observations is either impractical or infeasible due to the absolute abundance of the species in question.
-This has motivated more quantitatively robust approaches to account for error in sampling data across many contexts: to determine if a species is extinct [@Boakes2015InfSpe], to measuring global species richness [@Carlson2020WhaWou], and to determine sampling design [@Moore2016OptEco].
+This has motivated more quantitatively robust approaches to account for error in sampling data across many contexts: to determine if a given species is extinct [@Boakes2015InfSpe], to measuring global species richness [@Carlson2020WhaWou], and to determine sampling design [@Moore2016OptEco].